 Flexible Goodybags & No Credit Check

 giffgaff’s goodybag bundles are fully flexible.
-This means you can change your goodybag bundle on a month-by-month basis (including deciding not to buy a goodybag in a given month and deciding to use normal Pay As You Go pricing instead).
-You can also decide when to start your next one-month goodybag (including renewing it early or leaving a gap before your next goodybag starts).
+This means you can change your goodybag bundle on a month-by-month basis (including choosing not to buy a goodybag in a given month and using normal Pay As You Go pricing instead).
+You can also choose when to start your next one-month goodybag (including renewing it early or leaving a gap before your next goodybag starts).

 To help you choose the most appropriate goodybag, giffgaff will send you a personalised e-mail at the end of each month.
-The e-mail will show you how much you’ve used your phone over the past month and will highlight the best value plan you should be using (including when regular Pay As You Go will be cheaper than buying a goodybag).
+The e-mail will summarise your usage over the past month and will highlight the best value plan for you (including when regular Pay As You Go will be cheaper than buying a goodybag).

-Another benefit of giffgaff is it’s a fully pre-paid option, with no credit facility available.
-This means, unlike on Pay Monthly providers, there’s no need to undergo a credit check before you can get a SIM card on giffgaff.
+Another benefit of giffgaff is it’s a fully pre-paid option, with no credit facility available on the SIM card.
+This means, unlike on Pay Monthly contract providers, there’s no need to undergo a credit check before you can get a SIM card on giffgaff.
 This makes it an ideal option for under-18s and for others who aren’t able to pass a credit check (e.g. students and visitors to the UK).